yochaigal/cairn/wip/backgrounds/crop-guardian.md

 # Crop Guardian

 > You protect the harvest from pests, blight, and the creatures of **The Wood**.
-A position of great honor, while it lasts: many guardians do not live out their natural lives.
-Roll on the **Bonds** table.
+A position of great honor, while it lasts: many guardians do not live out their natural lives Roll on the **Bonds** table.

 ## Starting Gear